pippinsplugins/EDD-Starter-Theme/readme.markdown

 [View a demo of this theme](http://easydigitaldownloads.com/starter-theme/).

-Build your own awesome digital store temes
+Build your own awesome digital store themes
 -------------------------------------------------------

 Easy Digital Downloads makes it exceptionally easy to setup a digital store, and this theme